 Contributed By Czyżewscy Kancelaria Adwokacka

-The President of the Office is the competent in:
+The President of the Office is the central government administration body and is supervised by the Minister of Health.

-The procedure for challenging decisions of the regulatory bodies for pharmaceuticals and medical devices (as well as other regulated products, such as foodstuffs) is regulated by the Code of Administrative Procedure (KPA).
+The procedure for challenging decisions of the regulatory bodies for pharmaceuticals and medical devices is regulated by the Code of Administrative Procedure - the Act dated 14 June 1960 (CAP).

-As a rule, having received a decision in the first instance, the party has the right to appeal against it, either to a higher-ranking authority or to the same institution (application to reconsider).
-There are no particular requirements for an appeal in the first instance, but the decision issued in the second instance is subject to administrative judicial review.
-Judicial review requires a fee, depending on the type of decision in question.
+An administrative decision issued by a body of first instance may be appealed against either to a higher-ranking authority or to the same institution (application to reconsider).
+The decision issued in the second instance is subject to administrative judicial review.
+In such a situation, entitled persons may file a complaint against the administrative decision to the court.
+This complaint requires a fee, depending on the type of decision in question.

-Pursuant to the AoMD, there are three main categories of medical devices:
+Pursuant to the AoMD, there are three main categories of medical devices (however, AoMD regulation does not differentiate their legal situation as much as in the case of PL):

 The key legal acts governing the conduct of clinical trials of pharmaceuticals and medical devices are the PL and the AoMD.
-It is predicted that a new Act on Clinical Trials is going to come into force in 2020, adjusting Polish provisions to EU Regulation No 536/2014.
+It is predicted that in 2021 a new Act on Clinical Trials of Medicinal Products is going to come into force, adjusting Polish provisions to EU Regulation No 536/2014, as well as a new Act on Medical Devices which will adapt Polish law to EU Regulation No 2017/745 and EU Regulation No 2017/746.

 The provisions of the PL and the AoMD state that a clinical trial cannot be conducted before the bioethics committee issues a positive opinion on the sponsor’s application.
 Moreover, the President of the Office must issue an authorisation to start the trial.

 The sponsor of a clinical trial submits an application to the President of the Office.
-The PL and AoMD specify which information has to be included in the documentation.
-The dossier of a clinical trial may be submitted in English, with the exception of information intended for patients and the informed consent form, which have to be in Polish.
+The PL and the AoMD specify which information has to be included in the documentation.
+The dossier of a clinical trial for medicinal products may be submitted in English, with the exception of information intended for patients and the informed consent form, which have to be in Polish.

-Once the clinical trial of a medical device has been initiated, the sponsor can make modifications.
-However, if changes are significant and may affect the safety of study participants or the way a clinical trial is conducted, the President of the Office must issue permission for such changes.
+Once the clinical trial has been initiated, the sponsor can make modifications.
+However, if changes are significant and may affect the safety of study participants or the way a clinical trial is conducted, a positive opinion of the bioethics committee and approval of the President of the Office on such changes are required.

 An authorisation or its refusal shall be granted by the President of the Office within 60 days of submission of the complete dossier.
 In the case of medicinal products, the time limit may be extended by a maximum of 90 days.

 There is no publicly available database containing information about current clinical trials and their results.
-However, the Employers' Union of Innovative Pharmaceutical Companies (INFARMA) runs a website with information about ongoing clinical trials conducted by the companies associated in the Union.
+However, there are publicly available databases operated by private entities, eg, the Employers' Union of Innovative Pharmaceutical Companies (INFARMA) runs a website with information about ongoing clinical trials conducted by the companies associated in the Union.

 According to the GDPR, the resulting data from clinical trials should be considered as sensitive, as it may contain genetic or biometric data, or data concerning health or a natural person's sex life.